gocoredev/convertEasy/README.md

-# ConvertEasy 1.0.0
+# ConvertEasy 1.0.4

 A Simple way to convert local currency, length, height and other metrics.

 # New Features!

   - Convert number format to currency local.
+  - Now Can you use this library to generate unique Id numeric, string customized for your primaries Keys.
 ### Development

 Want to contribute?
 Great!